Chemists' Own Coldeze Tablets

 Do not take Chemists' Own Coldeze if:

-- you have ever had an allergic reaction with paracetamol, chlorpheniramine maleate, any other antihistamine or any other ingredients listed under 'Product Description'.
-The symptoms of an allergic reaction may include rash, dizziness, nausea or headache.
+- you have ever had an allergic reaction with paracetamol, chlorpheniramine maleate, any other antihistamine or any other ingredients listed under ‘Product Description’.
+The symptoms of an allergic reaction may include shortness of breath wheezing or difficulty breathing swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.

 - you are taking any other product containing paracetamol.